cihuatl (Mdz63r)

 Glyph or Iconographic Image Description:

 This iconographic example of a woman is meant to provide the basis for comparisons with glyphs for cihuatl.
 This woman is in a seated position with her legs under her (a classic posture).
 She is shown in profile, facing the viewer's right.
 She wears a skirt (cueitl) and a blouse (huipilli).
-The rectangle (pechero, in Spanish) over her chest is red, and the bottoms of both her blouse and her skirt are red, too.
-Otherwise the fabrics are white with purple shading, probably cotton.
+The rectangle (pechero, in Spanish) over her chest is red and white, and the bottoms of both her blouse and her skirt are red.
+Otherwise the fabrics are white, probably cotton, with purple shading, white gives it a three-dimensionality.
 Her hands are in her lap, almost as though tied together.
 Her hair is long, reaching down her back.
 The skin on her face and feet are yellowish tan.
 Her arms are white.
-She has a turquoise earplug.
+She has a turquoise earplug, which suggests some status.

 Description, Credit: